The Day of the Test

 You may answer the test questions in any order, flag questions for later review, and change your answers as needed.

-Taking all five Missouri General Education Assessment subtests is 5 hours of testing time.
+Taking all five Missouri General Education Assessment subtests is 5 hours of testing time (plus, as of 9/2/14, 15-minute breaks between subtests 2 and 3 and between subtests 4 and 5).
 During testing, you may take restroom breaks.
-Any time that you take for restroom breaks is considered part of the available testing time.
+Any time that you take for restroom breaks (other than the breaks at the prescribed times) is considered part of the available testing time.
 You may not leave the testing facility or room in which you have been seated for any purpose (other than to use the restroom, as permitted) until you have been officially dismissed by a test proctor.
 During the test administration, you may not communicate with other examinees or any unauthorized persons in any way, either in person or by using any communication device.

 The test center at which you take your test(s) may administer a variety of tests.
 Please be aware that other individuals at the test center may be taking tests that have rules, policies, and other terms and conditions that may be different from those that apply to the test that you will be taking.